fleschutz/CWTS/README.md

 > cmake .
 > make -k
 ```
-Now, expect a ton of compiler warnings - the more warnings the better!
-Edit `CMakeLists.txt` before if you want to force using a certain C++ compiler.
+Please expect a ton of compiler warnings - the more warnings the better!
+Edit `CMakeLists.txt` before to force using a certain C++ compiler.

 🏆 Ranking by Compiler Warnings